tessyjames/Intune-PowerShell-Management/Scenario Modules/IntuneFirewallRulesMigration/DEVSUMMARY.md

  1. Fork the [Github repo](https://github.com/microsoft/Intune-PowerShell-Management)
  2. Clone it to your local machine and then push your changes to the forked repo
  3. Create a PR to merge your changes to the microsoft repo.
 Dont forget to add you microsoft email to the signature when you create a PR for the first time.
+ 4. After creating the PR you can reach out to the contributors of the microsoft repo to approve the PR so it can be merged to the public repo.
+(Note: always have your code approved by the team first before pushing to the github repo. )
 # Useful Links

 1. [PM Documentation](https://microsoft-my.sharepoint-df.com/:w:/r/personal/mattsha_microsoft_com/_layouts/15/guestaccess.aspx?e=ZUxzZC&share=EfIKKv-5eQBKpIr_yQMEV_IB8nErYJZYC26YiIizNvGrwg)